lubiku35/czc_selenium_website_testing/README.md

 6. Click on the shopping cart button again.
 7. Verify that the "Proceed to Checkout" button is visible.

+**Expected Result**: The user should be able to add a product to the shopping cart, view the shopping cart contents, and perform various actions on the shopping cart without any issues.

+---

 ### Subscribe to Action Offers Test

 The SubscribeToActionOffersTest is a parameterized test case that verifies the functionality of subscribing to action offers on the website with accepted email values.

+**Test Scenario**:

 1. Set up the test environment by opening the website, accepting cookies, and locating the subscribe input field and button.
 2. For each parameterized input value (email address) in the CSV source, perform the following steps: